-- improvement (particularly since 1990) despite an increase in vehicles on the roads14.
-The current DMRB guidance for ecological assessment suggests reducing nitrogen deposition rates by 2% each year between the base year and assessment year. - 2.6.15 However, due to some uncertainty as to the rate with which projected future vehicle emission rates and background pollution concentrations are improving, the precautionary assumption has been made in this assessment that not all improvements projected by Defra will occur.
-Therefore, the air quality calculations assume that conditions in 2023 (an approximate midpoint between the base year and the year of assessment) are representative of conditions in 2033 (the year of assessment).
-This approach is accepted within the professional air quality community and accounts for known recent improvements in vehicle technologies (new standard Euro 6/VI vehicles), whilst excluding the more distant and therefore more uncertain projections on the evolution of the vehicle fleet.
-No discussion is made in this analysis of the UK Government's recent decision to ban the sale of new petrol and diesel vehicles from 2040 since it would not affect the time period under consideration, but that announcement illustrates the general long-term direction of travel for roadside air quality in the UK and underlines that allowing for improvements in both vehicle emissions factors and background rates of deposition over long timescales is both appropriate and realistic. - 2.6.16 Annual mean concentrations of NOx were calculated at varied intervals back from each Road Link location, with the closest distance being the closest point of the designated site to the road.
+- 2.9.15 Annual mean concentrations of NOx were calculated at varied intervals back from each Road Link location, with the closest distance being the closest point of the designated site to the road.
 Predictions were made using the latest version of ADMS-Roads using emission rates derived from the Defra Emission Factor Toolkit (version 6.0.2) which utilises traffic data in the form of 24-hour Annual Average Daily Traffic (AADT), detailed vehicle fleet composition and average speed.
-The end of the Local Plan period has been selected for the future scenario as this is the point at which the total emissions due to Local Plan traffic will be at their greatest. - 2.6.17 The tables in Appendix C present the calculated changes in NOx concentration, nitrogen deposition and acid deposition 'in combination' (i.e. the difference between Do Something and the 2017 Base case) and the role played by Local Plan/Neighbourhood Plan development in South Downs National Park compared to that which would occur in any case over the plan period (i.e. the difference between Do Something and Do Nothing). - 2.6.18 Target habitats identified within 200m of the ten modelled Road Links and there Critical Loads are shown in Table 4.
+The end of the Local Plan period has been selected for the future scenario as this is the point at which the total emissions due to Local Plan traffic will be at their greatest. - 2.9.16 The tables in Appendix C present the calculated changes in NOx concentration, nitrogen deposition and acid deposition 'in combination' (i.e. the difference between Do Something and the 2017 Base case) and the role played by Local Plan/Neighbourhood Plan development in South Downs National Park compared to that which would occur in any case over the plan period (i.e. the difference between Do Something and Do Nothing).. - 2.9.17 Target habitats identified within 200m of the ten modelled Road Links and there Critical Loads are shown in Table 4.